 You can see the aging of this vintage ornament up close.
 This is the look we want to achieve by using this technique.

-Most of my vintage ornaments no longer have a smooth surface and are no longer as shiny as the new ornaments due to the natural aging process.
+Due to the natural aging process, most of my vintage ornaments no longer have a smooth surface and are not as shiny as the new ones.

 Paint

-In order to age your new ornaments, you will want to add just a touch of black paint to your matt mod podge.
-However, you only need a touch of the black to make a transparent, grayish appearance.
+To age your new ornaments, you will want to add just a touch of black paint to your matt mod podge.
+However, you only need a touch of black to make a transparent, grayish appearance.

 New Ornament Vs. Ornament covered in mod podge mixture.

 Rub off any excess mod podge gently with a paper towel.
-The ornament will be practically dry at this point, however place on a piece of wax paper or other smooth surface to allow to completely dry.
+The ornament will be practically dry at this point; however, place it on wax paper or another smooth surface to completely dry.

-Cover the ornament complete and rub of any excess with a paper towel.
+Cover the ornament completely and rub off any excess with a paper towel.

-New Ornament vs. covered in mixture and then after wiping off with paper towel.
+New Ornament vs. covered in the mixture and then after wiping off with a paper towel.

 The Aged Ornaments